An in-depth look at How and Why Gold (and Silver) have Moved Every December in the Precious Metals Bear Market

 I remember thinking at the time that the budget issues in Washington should give strength to Precious Metals, but it didn't this time.

-The Bush Tax-Cuts were set to sunset at the end of the year which caused a great debate among the political parties, but the Obama Administration dug in his heels to let the tax cuts expire, so taxes were expected to rise.
+The Bush Tax Cuts were set to sunset at the end of the year, which caused a great debate among the political parties, but the Obama Administration dug in its heels to let the tax cuts expire, so taxes were expected to rise.

-The result of this was the market sold gold and bought the U.S. Dollar because when taxes increase it gives strength to the U.S. Dollar.
+The result of this was that the market sold gold and bought the U.S. Dollar because when taxes increase, it gives strength to the U.S. Dollar.

 However, in the articles below the charts (on the quarterly page), I found this video from Bloomberg that breaks down how and why gold moved the way it did for the full year of 2013.

-To understand why gold fell in the 4th quarter of 2014, I found my answers from the quarter's U.S. Dollar analysis:
+To understand why gold fell in the 4th quarter of 2014 (here), I found my answers from the quarter's U.S. Dollar analysis:

-There are several reasons why the US dollar has
+There are several reasons the US dollar moved up in late June and early July 2014.

 Quarterly Charts provided courtesy of StockCharts.com